pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 # past job
-* What
-* Why
-* Who
-* When
-* Where
-* How

-ok:Was English the primary language on your last project?
-better: What languages were commonly used on your last project?
 * Why do you prefer working with teams?
 * What was your role in the team?
 * Why do you prefer working alone?